panda4man/wacy-recipes-vue/README.md

 There are two ways to generate demo data:

-* DemoSeeder which creates 200 full of delicious lorem ipsum.
+* DemoSeeder which creates 200 recipes full of delicious lorem ipsum.
 * Artisan command which generates recipes one at a time.